miki998/pet_recognition/README.md

 ## Structure:

 Here we give a general explanation of the structure, more detail can be found on each folder (READMEs)

-- backupScript: just some previous version folder
-- backupWeight: has all the different weights/models needed for the project
+- backupWeight: has all the different weights/models needed for the project (Ask me for it,send mail)
 - CNNCompare: CNN method to use as comparison
 - demoBreed: demo to see the efficiency of a lib model for breed recognition
 - demo_detect: demo to test out the weights from yolo detection